Glenn Talbot: Other versions

-In the alternate reality depicted in the 2005 "House of M" storyline, Glenn Talbot is married to Betty Ross.
+In the alternate reality depicted in the 2005 House of M storyline, Glenn Talbot is married to Betty Ross.

 In Ultimate Marvel universe, a version of Talbot appeared in Ultimate Fantastic Four as General Talbot.
 Talbot is portrayed as a colleague and friend to General Ross, and operates in the Baxter Building's think tank.
-His full name is General Glenn M. Talbot.

-In the 2012 miniseries Avengers: X-Sanction, Cable initially mistakes Red Hulk for a foe of his from the future named 'Talbot', suggesting that one of Talbot's relatives will become another Red Hulk at some future.
-Future versions of Wolverine and Hulk (resembling Old Man Logan and Maestro respectively) speak to the President of the United States who resembles a Red Hulk with Talbot's mustache.
+In the 2012 miniseries Avengers: X-Sanction, Cable initially mistakes Red Hulk for a foe of his from the future named 'Talbot', suggesting that one of Talbot's relatives will become another Red Hulk in the future.
+Future versions of Wolverine and Hulk (resembling Old Man Logan and Maestro respectively) speak to the President of the United States, who resembles a Red Hulk with Talbot's mustache.